yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Tasks to complete

--   Manually queue a new build and follow it through the build and release pipeline
+-   Manually queue a new build and follow it through the build and release pipeline.

 Exit criteria